Spiral, target, stripe, and disordered waves in active six-state Potts models: Models and Methods

 \section{Models and Methods}

 In a $q$-state Potts model, each site possesses one of the $q$ states ($s\in [0,q-1]$).
-The nearest neighboring sites ($i$ and $i'$) have contact energies $J_{s_i,s_{i'}}$ as in equilibrium Potts models~\cite{wu82,pott52}.
-The interaction energy $H_{\mathrm{int}}$ is given by
+The nearest neighboring sites ($i$ and $i'$) have contact energies $J_{s_i,s_{i'}}$ as in equilibrium Potts models.\cite{wu82,pott52} The interaction energy $H_{\mathrm{int}}$ is given by

 In equilibrium systems, each state may additionally possess self-energy $\varepsilon_s$, and the ratio of the forward and backward flip rates for the flipping of a single site from $s$ to $s'$ is given by $\exp(-\Delta H_{s_is'_i})$, where $\Delta H_{s_is'_i} = \Delta H_{\mathrm{int}} - h_{s,s'}$ is the energy difference between the two states and $h_{s,s'} = \varepsilon_s - \varepsilon_s'$ is the flip energy.
 In this paper, the thermal energy $k_{\mathrm{B}}T$ is normalized to unity.
 At equilibrium, the sum of flip energies along a flip cycle vanishes; thus, $\sum_k h_{k,[k+1]}=0$, where $[k']$ is $k' \bmod q$.
-We extended the Potts models to a nonequilibrium framework with nonzero cyclic sums while maintaining $h_{ss'}=-h_{s's}$~\cite{nogu24a}.
-Therefore, the detailed balance cannot be globally satisfied, although the local balance condition holds for flips between neighboring states.
+We extended the Potts models to a nonequilibrium framework with nonzero cyclic sums while maintaining $h_{ss'}=-h_{s's}$.\cite{nogu24a} Therefore, the detailed balance cannot be globally satisfied, although the local balance condition holds for flips between neighboring states.
 For three-state cycles, this corresponds to the rock--paper--scissors relationship.
-These types of dynamics can be realized in reactions on a catalytic surface~\cite{ertl08,bar94,goro94,barr20,zein22} and molecular transport across membranes~\cite{tabe03,miel20,holl21,naka18,nogu23}.
-Active Potts models with global coupling were studied by Esposito et al~\cite{herp18,meib24,ptas25}.
-They called them driven Potts~\cite{herp18,meib24} and nonequilibrium Potts models~\cite{ptas25}.
-The four-state active vector-Potts model is also called the nonreciprocal Ising~\cite{avni25} and nonreciprocal Ashkin--Teller model~\cite{nogu25b}.
+These types of dynamics can be realized in reactions on a catalytic surface\cite{ertl08,bar94,goro94,barr20,zein22} and molecular transport across membranes.\cite{tabe03,miel20,holl21,naka18,nogu23} Three intermediate products and five membrane binding states exist in six-state cycles, respectively.
+Active Potts models with global coupling were studied by Esposito et al.\cite{herp18,meib24,ptas25} They called them driven Potts\cite{herp18,meib24} and nonequilibrium Potts models.\cite{ptas25} The four-state active vector-Potts model is also called the nonreciprocal Ising\cite{avni25} and nonreciprocal Ashkin--Teller model.\cite{nogu25b}

 In this study, we simulated the six-state Potts models in two-dimensional space using Monte Carlo (MC) method.
 For square and hexagonal lattices, square and rhombus simulation cells with a side length of $L$ are employed, respectively, under periodic boundary conditions.
 The total number of sites is $N=L^2$.
 Snapshots of the hexagonal lattices are displayed in a rectangular cell of $L \times \sqrt{3}L/2$.
 We mainly simulated the dynamics under cyclically symmetric conditions (see Fig.~S1).
 The states flip only into the neighboring states ($s=k \to [k\pm 1]$), and the flipping energy is uniform as $h_{k,[k+1]}=h$.
 The contact energy $J_{k,k'}$ depends on the distance $j$ along the state flips, where $[k'=k+ j]$ and $j\in [0,3]$, as shown in Fig.~S1(b).
 Three contact energy parameters, $J_{k,k}$, $J_{k,[k+2]}$, and $J_{k,[k+3]}$, are varied, while keeping $J_{k,[k+1]}=0$ as the reference energy level.
 In Sec.~\ref{sec:w3}, we also discuss the effects of the asymmetry contact energy $J_{k,[k+2]}$ for even- and odd-numbered states for the SP wave modes comprising either three states.